notthetup/blog/_posts/2007-08-12-womad-singapore-2007.md

 ---
-title: Womad Singapore 2007.
+title: Womad Singapore 2007
 categories:
  - Music
 ---

-It's [THAT][0] time of the year again, and I am excited!!!
+It's [THAT][0] time of the year again, and I am excited!!

 So Womad 2007 is happening on the 24-26th August at Fort Canning Park.